 The current situation is one of mass movement, mass displacement, mass resistance.
 To call all those moving ‘migrants’ is not to homogenize the diversity of people’s backgrounds and stories, but, in part, to acknowledge the practical similarity of the majority of these journeys.
 They are, after all, unified by a precarity that is enforced against anyone who isn’t white and european.
 To do so is also to criticise the institutional failures that perpetuate the crisis, one in which refugees might wait endlessly for their asylum claims to be processed, who even then face arbitrary detention and deportation ; or in which a young Moroccan man – thus technically a ‘migrant’ – is now sleeping in the parks in Athens after spending nine months in jail on an absent, racist, charge.

 The crisis of an illness is its climactic moment when hidden symptoms emerge.
 It ends in recovery or death.
 To repeat, this is not a refugee crisis.
 It is a capitalist crisis.
 We must seek to bring this crisis to its fulfillment in a way that weakens the forces that have caused it, not those subjected to it.
 To achieve this, we need a solidarity that unites rather than compartmentalises, one that notices that this period of mass migration is a symptom of rather than an aberration from the history of capitalism.
-These expressions of solidarity must be practical and concrete; we can, for instance, assist Movement For Justice in shutting down Yarl’s Wood immigration detention centre.
+These expressions of solidarity must be practical and concrete; we can, for instance, campaign to shut down Yarl’s Wood immigration detention centre.
 Rejecting the distinction between migrants and refugees, we must hold firm to the contention that migrants are welcome, and that regardless of migration status, we are all stronger together.